MicrosoftDocs/Advertising/advertising/bingads-13/guides/budget-bid-strategies.md

 [Smart shopping campaigns](smart-shopping-campaigns.md) use the Maximize Conversion Value bid strategy (where Microsoft Advertising automatically sets your bids in real time to maximize total conversion value within your budget) and automated targeting to maximize overall revenue numbers with an option to define return on ad spend (ROAS) targets.

 > [!NOTE]
 > The MaxConversionValue bid strategy is available for [smart shopping campaigns](smart-shopping-campaigns.md).

+### <a name="percentcpc"></a>PercentCpc
+With the PercentCpc bid strategy, you set a percentage of the total hotel price per night, including taxes and fees.
+You set the *MaxPercentCpc*, which is the maximum effective bid limit, in absolute form, at the campaign level.

 ### <a name="targetcpa"></a>TargetCpa
 With the TargetCpa (cost per acquisition) bid strategy, you don't need to set ad group or keyword bids.
 You set your budget and your target 30-day average CPA, and Microsoft Advertising automatically sets your bids in real time to get you to this average.
 Some conversions may cost more than your target and some may cost less, but Microsoft Advertising will try to make sure your average cost per conversion is in line with your target.